Dosage Form: injection, solution

 Levocarnitine Injection Dosage and Administration

-Levocarnitine Injection is administered intravenously.
 The recommended dose is 50 mg/kg given as a slow 2 to 3 minute bolus injection or by infusion.
-Often a loading dose is given in patients with severe metabolic crisis followed by an equivalent dose over the following 24 hours.
-It should be administered q3h or q4h, and never less than q6h either by infusion or by intravenous injection.
+Often a loading dose is given in patients with severe metabolic crisis, followed by an equivalent dose over the following 24 hours.
+It should be administered every 3 hours or every 4 hours, and never less than every 6 hours either by infusion or by intravenous injection.
 All subsequent daily doses are recommended to be in the range of 50 mg/kg or as therapy may require.
 The highest dose administered has been 300 mg/kg.

-It is recommended that a plasma carnitine level be obtained prior to beginning this parenteral therapy.
+It is recommended that a plasma carnitine concentration be obtained prior to beginning this parenteral therapy.
 Weekly and monthly monitoring is recommended as well.
-This monitoring should include blood chemistries, vital signs, plasma carnitine concentrations (the plasma free carnitine level should be between 35 and 60 micromoles/liter) and overall clinical condition.
+This monitoring should include blood chemistries, vital signs, plasma carnitine concentrations (the plasma free carnitine concentration should be between 35 and 60 μmol/L) and overall clinical condition.

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.

 COMPATIBILITY AND STABILITY

 Levocarnitine Injection, USP is compatible and stable when mixed in parenteral solutions of Sodium Chloride 0.9% or Lactated Ringer's in concentrations ranging from 250 mg/500 mL (0.5 mg/mL) to 4200 mg/500 mL (8 mg/mL) and stored at room temperature (25°C) for up to 24 hours in PVC plastic bags.